 Let’s all face it.
 The most essential digital marketing goal is to have your site ranking high on search engines (particularly Google) organically.
 This process not only takes a lot of time, but requires in depth knowledge.
 This is a time-consuming and highly unpredictable process.

 If you have little knowledge on ranking websites and want quick results, PPC may be for you.
 So what exactly is PPC?

-Before we can delve into explanations of how pay per click works, it is crucial to first understand this kind of advertising and the way it would fit any successful marketing strategy.
+Before we dive into how PPC works, we first need to understand how this type of advertising works and how it’ll fit into your campaign.
 Pay per click is a kind of advertising where you set a budget for ads on a specific platform, like Facebook or Google, and then pay for the clicks received.
-There are many other similar forms of advertising, like pay-per-view or pay-per-impression and they all work on the idea that you will pay only when the desired interaction such as impressions, clicks, or views occur.
+There are many other similar forms of advertising such as pay-per-view or pay-per-impression.
+They all work on the idea that you will pay only when the desired interaction has been met.

 Pay-per-click could play a crucial role in your company’s vast online marketing campaign.
 It could be particularly useful for specialised, time-sensitive campaigns, to handle your competitors, or make way into new geographic markets.
-Unfortunately, PPC advertising could be time-consuming, expensive, and short-term if it is used as the only approach for a strong online presence.
+Unfortunately, PPC advertising can be time-consuming, expensive, and short-term.
 Instead, pay-per-click advertising should be used as part of a strategy that incorporates strong analytics, video and content development, SEO, and social media presence.
-In this article, you will get answers to the following questions:

 How Does PPC Advertising Work?